juhasev/sample-ninja-help/project-participants.md

 Both options will rollback any issued reward points and project revenue.

-> By default we display completes ordered by the started date
+> By default we display completes ordered by the project start time